-UC, CSU, Associate Degree Applicable Prerequisite: SPAN 103 Lecture: Minimum 64 hours per semester
+UC, CSU, Associate Degree Applicable Prerequisite: SPAN 103

 A continuation of SPAN 103 and an in depth study of Spanish grammar and the continued development of the student's listening, speaking, reading and writing skills.
 The course also involves an enhancement of the student's cultural awareness through reading, discussion and written analysis of Hispanic cultural and literary readings.